danielittlewood0/danielittlewood.xyz/README.md

-This is the source code for [https://www.danielittlewood.xyz](my personal site), it is intended first and foremost to be *simple*.
+This is the source code for [my personal site](https://www.danielittlewood.xyz), it is intended first and foremost to be *simple*.
 So, at least at the time of writing, it is intended only for serving static content - no frameworks, no javascript.